MatchuPitchu/react-summary/11_Redux.md

   }
   ```

-- performance: `Context` is not optimized for high-frequency state changes
+- performance: `Context` is not optimized for high-frequency state changes, that means, every (!) component that uses `useContext()` will re-render when a state changes in the `Context`

 ## Core Concepts Redux